 7. Winter Court

-Our annual formal banquet for high school students always follows a medieval theme, with the crowning of a King and Queen and a wonderful time of celebrating who we are in Christ.
-By tradition, junior high students serve at Winter Court, and although they work very hard, it is a great time for them as well.
+Our annual formal banquet for our School of Rhetoric students always follows a medieval theme, with the crowning of a King and Queen and a wonderful time of celebrating who we are in Christ.
+By tradition, the School of Dialectic students serve at Winter Court, and although they work very hard, it is a great time for them as well.